23 October 2013

 The research polled 1,036 women and was commissioned by employment law specialists Slater and Gordon.

-Slater and Gordon Employment Lawyer Claire Dawson said, “We deal with some really shocking cases of sexual harassment in the workplace but it’s always surprising to hear how widespread the issue is and how many women don’t feel like they can report behaviour like this.
+Slater and Gordon Employment Lawyer Julie Morris said, “We deal with some really shocking cases of sexual harassment in the workplace but it’s always surprising to hear how widespread the issue is and how many women don’t feel like they can report behaviour like this.

 “We are well in to the 21st century now and the message doesn’t seem to have got through to everyone that this just isn’t acceptable.
 Women have a right to go to work without having to fend off unwanted advances or inappropriate behaviour from members of the opposite sex.